-In July 2018, my wife and I moved from San Francisco to Asheville, North Carolinia.
+In July 2018, after many years, my wife and I moved from San Francisco to Asheville, North Carolinia.
 In 2021, we live between the two places.
-My wife, Barbara Roether, is a high school humanities teacher and a Montessori curriculum developer, as well as a poet and novelist.
+My wife, Barbara Roether, is a middle school humanities teacher and a Montessori curriculum developer, as well as a poet and novelist.
 Her first novel, This Earth You'll Come Back To, was published in 2015.
 Among her nonfiction books: Inside Tibetan Buddhism, written with Robert Thurman.

 And then three children, my novels.